2. Non-Academic requirement

-- In addition to the above requirements the applicant must provide evidence of current CPR certification at the Health Care Provider level and Standard First Aid.
+- In addition to the above requirements the applicant must provide evidence of current Heart and Stroke Foundation: Basic Life Support Provider Level and Standard First Aid.
 You must re-certify CPR each year.

 Note: Prior to entering the program, students should have an understanding of the specific skills that will help bring them success as an occupational/physical therapist assistant.
 Please refer to the Occupational and Physical Therapist Assistant (OPTA) department page for details regarding these skills.

 Note: It is to your advantage to have basic computer literacy with working knowledge of word processing software.

 Note: While not an admission requirement for the program, applicants are advised that they will be required to provide a Police Information Check (also known as a Criminal Record Check) including a Vulnerable Sector Check to most agencies where they will be placed for practicum experiences.
 The existence of police information or a criminal record may prevent practicum placement, program completion, professional licensure and therefore affect future employment prospects.
 It is the decision of each agency or institution to accept or reject a student for placement or observation experience based on the results of the police information check.